 In New York City, more black babies are aborted annually than are born.
 And there is ample evidence from the history of pro-abortion politics and institutions that this was one of Planned Parenthood’s primary motives for promoting abortion in the first place.

-So, the response when outlets like PBS claim “Black and Hispanic women have the most to lose if Roe is overturned,” is to say, “No. In fact, minorities have the most to gain if abortion is restricted, because fewer of them will be killed before birth.
+So, the response to claims like those cited by PBS, “Black and Hispanic women have the most to lose if Roe is overturned,” is to say, “No. In fact, minorities have the most to gain if abortion is restricted, because fewer of them will be killed before birth.
 We will have more black and Hispanic children – so let’s find ways to care for them.”

 As for the charge that women in minority groups face “more obstacles” accessing alternative options – that is a problem pro-lifers have been leading the charge to solve since before Roe.